-- If the student does not receive a grade of C or better in the Hebrew Credit-by-Exam test, then s/he must retake the course in which s/he received the D, if s/he wishes to continue taking Hebrew courses.
+- If the student does not receive a grade of C or better in the Hebrew Credit-by-Exam test, then the student must retake the course in which the student received the D, if the student wishes to continue taking Hebrew courses.

 Credit-by-Exam and Grade Replacement Opportunity (GRO)

 - Per UA policy on Credit-by-Exam and GRO, the Hebrew Credit-by-Exam test can not serve as a Grade Replacement Opportunity (GRO).
-GRO is only available to students who repeats an entire semester's course.
+GRO is only available to students who repeat an entire semester's course.

 - For further information about GRO contact the Registrar's Office.